abcagency/youtube-google-analytics/readme.md

 # YouTube GTag, Google Analytics & GTM Plugin

-This is an AB&C fork of LunaMetrics' YouTube Google Analytics & GTM Plugin.
+This is AB&C's fork of LunaMetrics' YouTube Google Analytics & GTM Plugin.
 This adds support for Google's newer GTag object, which was not part of the original project.

 ##### Build Instructions